libremfg/rhize-docs/content/use-cases/genealogy.md

 In the aforementioned baking process, the lots may have:
 - Material classes (raw, intermediate, and final)
 - Associated equipment, such as mixers, ovens, and trays.
-- Have associated segments (such as "mixing" or "cooling"
+- Associated segments (such as "mixing" or "cooling"
 - Associated measurements and properties

 ### Implement how to store your lots in the RhizeDB